Trams in Europe: Belgium

 In Belgium an extensive prewar system of tram-like local railways called Vicinal or Buurtspoorweg lines used to exist, which had a greater total route kilometre length than the main-line railway system.
 The only survivors of the Vicinal system are the Kusttram, the longest tram line in the world, which almost reaches France at one end of the line and the Netherlands at the other, and two sections that form part of the Métro Léger de Charleroi.

 Urban tram networks exist in Antwerp, Ghent and Brussels, and are gradually being extended.
-In Liège a new tram line is currently under construction.
+In Liège after closure of its first network in 1967, the second network opened in 2025.